cskonopka/TwilioIoT/Blog/03 - Saying Happy Birthday to my Grandma with #TwilioIoT/README.md

   <img width="40%" height="40%" src="https://image.ibb.co/b6wQOL/blog-happybirthdaygram-SIM-copy.png"/>
 </p>

-Within the Wio LTE box is a cellular antenna.
-Remove the antenna from it’s packaging and connect the antenna to the back of the Wio LTE where it says LTE main.
+Within the Wio LTE box is a LTE antenna.
+Remove the LTE antenna from it’s packaging and connect the LTE antenna to the back of the Wio LTE where it says LTE main.

 <p align="center">
   <img width="40%" height="40%" src="https://image.ibb.co/mr71V0/blog-happybirthdaygram-Antenna.png"/>